concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 Read more about the acquisition [here](https://about.americanexpress.com/press-release/consumer-charge-cards/american-express-acquire-loungebuddy).

-### <a name="uber-may"></a>Uber Application Updated– Now Available in the EMEA Data Centervailable in the EMEA Data Center
+### <a name="uber-may"></a>Uber Application Updated– Now Available in the EMEA Data Center

 ![Uber Logo](./app-center-2019-05-07-uber-logo.png)

 The Uber user connection application has been updated to the latest SAP Concur Receipts API.

 Benefits of the integration include:
-* Now available for clients hosted in the EMEA Data Center in addition to the US Data Center
+* Now available for clients hosted in the EMEA Data Center in addition to the North America Data Center
 * Detailed digital e-receipts automatically sent to Concur Expense
 * Expenses are matched to associated corporate card transactions
 * All standard expense fields are pre-populated with data